-A subsidiary of RenaissanceRe Europe that the Company acquired in the acquisition of TMR manages Norwood Re.
+Until December 1, 2020, Norwood Re was managed by a subsidiary of RREAG that the Company acquired in the acquisition of TMR.
 Refer to "Note 3.
 Acquisition of Tokio Millennium Re" for additional information related to the acquisition of TMR.
 Norwood Re is a Bermuda domiciled SPI registered as a segregated accounts company formed to provide solutions for reinsurance-linked asset investors.
 Norwood Re is wholly owned by the Norwood Re Purpose Trust.
-Risks assumed by the segregated accounts of Norwood Re are fronted by or ceded from only one cedant - RenaissanceRe Europe and/or its insurance affiliates.
+Risks assumed by the segregated accounts of Norwood Re are fronted by or ceded from only one cedant - RREAG and/or its insurance affiliates.
 The obligations of each segregated account are funded through the issuance of non-voting preference shares to third-party investors.
 The maximum exposure of each segregated account is fully collateralized and is funded by cash and term deposits or investments as prescribed by the participant thereto.
-Norwood Re no longer writes new business, and the last in-force contract written by Norwood will expire no later than May 31, 2020.
+Norwood Re no longer writes new business, and the last in-force contract written by Norwood Re expired on June 30, 2020.
+The Company ceased providing management services to Norwood Re effective December 1, 2020.

 Norwood Re is considered a VIE as it has voting rights that are not proportional to its participating rights.
-The Company evaluated its relationship with Norwood Re and concluded it is not the primary beneficiary of Norwood Re and its segregated accounts, as it does not have power over the activities that most significantly impact the economic performance of Norwood Re and its segregated accounts.
+The Company evaluated its relationship with Norwood Re and concluded it is not the primary beneficiary of

+Norwood Re and its segregated accounts, as it does not have power over the activities that most significantly impact the economic performance of Norwood Re and its segregated accounts.
 As a result, the Company does not consolidate the financial position or results of operations of Norwood Re and its segregated accounts.
 The Company has not provided any financial or other support to Norwood Re that it was not contractually required to provide.